dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 \end{aligned}
 $$

-This method is also called TD(0), a special case of TD(\lambda), where instead of one-step returns, we use $$(\lambda+1)$$-step returns to estimate the state-value function. <span color="blue">TD methods are more biased towards next estimate than MC methods.
+This method is also called TD(0), a special case of TD($$\lambda$$), where instead of one-step returns, we use $$(\lambda+1)$$-step returns to estimate the state-value function. <span class="blue">TD methods are more biased towards next estimate than MC methods.
 They are more sensitive to initial values.
 There is less noise (variance) as compared to MC methods, where we take into consideration all the rewards until the episode terminates.</span>

 - **SARSA : On-policy TD Control**